Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- If you don’t set achievable goals, it can hinder the progress.
+- If you don’t set achievable goals, it will slow the progress.

-- Negativity is not acceptable in any workplace.
+- Negativity is not acceptable in any work environment.

-- Reduce stress by implementing Time Management Techniques and learning to delegate difficult tasks.
+- Reduce stress by learning Time Management techniques and learning to delegate difficult tasks.

 Not Establishing Goals

-How Can You Network Better?
+Which Ways Can You Network Better?

-- Join online forums relating to your subject
+- Join online forums that are related to your field

-- Volunteer for work in the organization
+- Volunteer for the task of organizing

 - Participate in resource groups for employees.